 My focus is on family and individual counseling with a special emphasis upon children, adolescents, and parenting issues.

 I am a Licensed Mental Health Counselor in the State of Washington.
 I obtained my Bachelor of Arts degree in Political Science from Rutgers University in New Brunswick, New Jersey in 1983.
 In 1994, I obtained a Master of Arts degree in Counseling from Clemson University in Clemson, South Carolina.

-I have over ten years of clinical experience working as a psychotherapist in private and public mental health clinics.
+I have over twenty years of clinical experience working as a psychotherapist in private and public mental health clinics.
 I provide psychotherapy for clients experiencing depression, anxiety, compulsive and impulsive behavioral difficulties.

 I am a Licensed Mental Health Counselor in the State of Washington.
 I obtained my Bachelor Arts degree in Business Administration and Management in 1978 from the College of St. Benedicts.
 In 1994, I obtained my Master of Science degree in Counseling and Education from University of Dayton.
 I obtained certification for Clinical Counseling from the University of Dayton in 1998.

 I have worked in the field of mental health with children and adults for over fifteen years in a variety of settings.
 I have worked in private practice and in public mental health clinics, where I have worked as a supervisor and administrator in mental health and chemical dependency.

 My areas of expertise include addiction, children’s mental health, marriage and family counseling, PTSD, anxiety disorders, and depression.
 I also treat insomnia using CBT-I, a brief Cognitive Behavioral Therapy for insomnia.